 Long-term equity-based incentive compensation is an element of our compensation policy because we believe it aligns executives' interests with the interests of our stockholders; rewards long-term performance; is required in order for us to be competitive from a total remuneration standpoint; encourages executive retention; and gives executives the opportunity to share in our long-term performance.
-Without exception, awards are granted at exercise prices not less than the market value of our common stock on the date of the grant and are not transferable (other than to the holder's heirs or entities for the benefit of his or her heirs.)
-Therefore, equity-based incentives will have no realizable value unless our stock price appreciates in value.
-These types of awards also provide a form of compensation that we believe is transparent and easy for stockholders to understand.
+Historically, long-term equity-based incentive compensation has been comprised of stock option awards.
+Option awards are granted at exercise prices not less than the market value of our common stock on the date of the grant and are not transferable (other than to the holder's heirs or entities for the benefit of his or her heirs).
+Therefore, option awards granted will have no realizable value unless our stock price appreciates in value.
+As part of a competitive compensation arrangement, we also provided a restricted stock award to the Chief Executive Officer upon his effective date of hire in October 2013 and intend to utilize both option awards and stock awards as components of long-term equity-based incentive compensation for all of the executive officers beginning in 2014.

-We offer benefits such as a 401(k) Plan and payment of insurance premiums in order to provide a competitive remuneration package.
+We offer benefits, such as a 401(k) plan and payment of insurance premiums, in order to provide a competitive remuneration package.